-Neurodegenerative diseases are often associated with multiple types of dementia, characterized by variable degrees of memory loss, mood changes and communication issues.
+Neurodegenerative diseases are often associated with multiple types of dementia, characterised by variable degrees of memory loss, mood changes and communication issues.
 Dementia is one of the most difficult medical and economic problems facing today’s society.
 As the incidence of dementia is likely to increase as the population ages, it’s predicted that the number of people affected will double over the next 20 years.

 Stem cell therapy research

 The use of stem cells for neurodegenerative diseases is becoming increasingly of interest to scientists and medical researchers.
-As a result, clinical applications of stem cells for treating Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis, and various sclerosis are evolving.
+As a result, clinical applications of stem cells for treating Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis, and various scleroses are evolving.

 Stem cell treatment for Alzheimer’s focuses on neuron replacement possibilities and nervous tissue growth.
-In 2016, researchers at the Alzheimer’s Research UK Conference in Manchester highlighted stem cells’ promise for testing new Alzheimer’s drugs.
+In 2016, researchers at the Alzheimer’s Research UK conference in Manchester highlighted stem cells’ promise for testing new Alzheimer’s drugs.
 The Nobel Prize-winning research-based method harnesses the distinctive characteristics of stem cells to recreate procedures that occur in the human brain.